Language selection

 Canada has officially announced its participation in the exciting next chapter of Moon exploration, which will include:

-1. a robotic system known as Canadarm3 for the Gateway, a small space station that will orbit the Moon
+1. a robotic system known as Canadarm3 for Gateway, a small space station that will orbit the Moon

-In return for contributing Canadarm3, a robotic system, to the Lunar Gateway, Canada receives a range of opportunities for lunar science, technology demonstration and commercial activities, as well as two astronaut flights to the Moon.
+In return for contributing Canadarm3, a robotic system, to Gateway, Canada receives a range of opportunities for lunar science, technology demonstration and commercial activities, as well as two astronaut flights to the Moon.
 Canadian Space Agency (CSA) astronaut Jeremy Hansen will be part of Artemis II, the first crewed mission to the Moon since .

-Canada's contribution to the Lunar Gateway
+Canada's contribution to Gateway

-Building on a strong legacy of international collaboration in space exploration, partners in the ISS, including Canada, are planning the development and construction of the Lunar Gateway, which is being led by the United States.
-The Gateway will serve as a science laboratory, a testbed for new technologies, and a hub for operations and exploration missions to the lunar surface.
+Building on a strong legacy of international collaboration in space exploration, partners in the ISS, including Canada, are planning the development and construction of Gateway, which is being led by the United States.
+Gateway will serve as a science laboratory, a testbed for new technologies, and a hub for operations and exploration missions to the lunar surface.

 Canadarm3 is designed to work autonomously.
 However, the system will also be operated by robotics flight controllers in Canada, or by Gateway crew during spacewalks.